 While we were there, I helped myself to some salt which I screwed up in a scrap of paper, to go with the boiled eggs later.

-Just as we were leaving, a tiny electric scooter whirred into the square, bearing an ample woman swathed in an orange smock, who looked too much of a load for the scooter to manage.
+Just as we were leaving, a tiny electric scooter whirred into the square, bearing a large woman swathed in an orange smock, who looked too much of a load for the scooter to manage.

 We saw her again when she sailed past us on the road a few minutes later, and half an hour after that she overtook us once more, having presumably turned off to her house meanwhile.

-The land was hilly and we were getting tired by the time we trudged up to St-Lazare and onto our own maps.
+The land was hilly and we were getting tired by the time we trudged up to St-Lazare, which was where our own maps began again.

 It was a series of well grassed, tree-shaded terraces that extended almost out of sight down the hill (we guessed that it had been part of the grounds of the château in former times) and was crammed with tents and caravans.
 For some reason all the vehicles were French, without the usual complement of Dutch, German, British and other foreigners.